-(III) Continue to work with food businesses through the Environmental Health Service to make information available/accessible in terms of food hygiene standards, ie, Scores on Doors; introduce the Menucal Scheme which will provide calorie information on menus to inform decision making; (iv) Use a range of opportunities across facilities and publications to promote and distribute health promotion information, eg, Leisure Centre Notice Boards, Residents Newsletter, Council website, Social Media What are the improvements that citizens can expect Citizens v Citizens will benefit from: (i) an increased focus on building awareness of the health related benefits of participation in sports, arts or cultural activities (both in terms of physical and mental health) and in opportunities to take part in a wide (E) range of activities located at a range of venues across the district. opportunities and activities which allow individuals to build and maintain social networks, thereby combating loneliness and isolation which can be a factor in leading to poor mental and emotional health and wellbeing.
-(E This is particularly important in rural areas where communities and individuals can become isolated. accessible customer information available through a range of food businesses in relation to food hygiene ratings and also increased availability of information in relation to calories associated with menu choices to : Ī How will we measure success? • The The following performance measures will be used to measure success (baseline available for 2017/18 year): Number of customers using leisure facilities both indoor and outdoor (throughput) • • Level of customer satisfaction with leisure service • • wormber or participants in Everybody Active Frogramme % of sustained participants from Everybody Active Programme • Number of service users across arts/heritage (including Geopark) venues and events/festivals • Level of customer satisfaction with arts/culture/heritage service • Numbers of businesses who have achieved broad compliance with Scores on Doors (Food Hygiene Rating Scheme); achievement of target business participants with Menucal programme (CalorieWise Scheme).
-Performa will be ga Performance measures are not currently in place in respect of the distribution of health information, however, information will be gathered over the year to demonstrate how this is being communicated.
-Lead Officer Director of E Director of Regeneration and Planning (supported by Head of Leisure, Recreation and Sport, Head of Arts and Heritage, Head of Environmental Health)
+(iii) Continue to work with food businesses through the Environmental Health Service to make information available/accessible in terms of food hygiene standards, ie, Scores on Doors; introduce the Menucal Scheme which will provide calorie information on menus to inform decision making; (iv) Use a range of opportunities across facilities and publications to promote and distribute health promotion information, eg, Leisure Centre Notice Boards, Residents Newsletter, Council website, Social Media What are the Citizens will benefit from: improvements that citizens can expect (i) an increased focus on building awareness of the health related benefits of participation in sports, arts or cultural activities (both in terms of physical and mental health) and in opportunities to take part in a wide range of activities located at a range of venues across the district. (ii) opportunities and activities which allow individuals to build and maintain social networks, thereby combating loneliness and isolation which can be a factor in leading to poor mental and emotional health and wellbeing.
+This is particularly important in rural areas where communities and individuals can become isolated. (iii) accessible customer information available through a range of food businesses in relation to food hygiene ratings and also increased availability of information in relation to calories associated with menu choices to assist customers in making healthy choices if they wish to do so.
+How will we measure success?
+The following performance measures will be used to measure success (baseline available for 2017/18 year): Number of customers using leisure facilities both indoor and outdoor (throughput) Level of customer satisfaction with leisure service Number of participants in Everybody Active Programme % of sustained participants from Everybody Active Programme Number of service users across arts/heritage (including Geopark) venues and events/festivals Level of customer satisfaction with arts/culture/heritage service Numbers of businesses who have achieved broad compliance with Scores on Doors (Food Hygiene Rating Scheme); achievement of target business participants with Menucal programme (CalorieWise Scheme).
+Performance measures are not currently in place in respect of the distribution of health information, however, information will be gathered over the year to demonstrate how this is being communicated.
+Lead Officer Director of Regeneration and Planning (supported by Head of Leisure, Recreation and Sport, Head of Arts and Heritage, Head of Environmental Health)